github/gh-ost/doc/cut-over.md

 The [facebook OSC](https://www.facebook.com/notes/mysql-at-facebook/online-schema-change-for-mysql/430801045932/) tool documents this nicely.
 Look for **"Cut-over phase"**.
 The Facebook solution uses a non-atomic swap: the original table is first renamed and pushed aside, then the ghost table is renamed to take its place.
 In between the two renames there's a brief period of time where your table just does not exist, and queries will fail.

+Another option to support a atomic swap without the use of a lock is the use of triggers only in the cut-over phase, gh-ost philosophy is avoid the use of triggers but in some environments like a Galera cluster isn't possible use the lock command, and like the cut-over should take a little time it shouldn't be a problem.
+This method work in the next
+way:

+- A stop writes event is injected in the binlog and gh-ost disable the writes once it receive it.
+- The triggers are created to handle the modifications in the MySQL side.
+- A created triggers event is injected in the binlog and gh-ost wait until receive it.
+- Since while the first event and the second one the affected rows will be in a inconsistent state, the unique key values of this events are tracked.
+- The rows tracked are deleted and inserted back from the original table, so like we have already the triggers is assured his consistence.

 `gh-ost` solves this by using an atomic, two-step blocking swap: while one connection holds the lock, another attempts the atomic `RENAME`.
 The `RENAME` is guaranteed to not be executed prematurely by positioning a sentry table which blocks the `RENAME` operation until `gh-ost` is satisfied all is in order.

 This solution either: